Sandra Day O'Connor: Nomination and confirmation

 Reagan formally nominated O'Connor on August 19, 1981.
 Conservative activists such as the Reverend Jerry Falwell, Howard Phillips, and Peter Gemma also spoke out against the nomination.
 Gemma called the nomination "a direct contradiction of the Republican platform to everything that candidate Reagan said and even President Reagan has said in regard to social issues."
 Gemma, the executive director of the National Pro-Life Political Action Committee, had sought to delay O'Connor's confirmation by challenging her record, including support for the Equal Rights Amendment.

 O'Connor's confirmation hearing before the Senate Judiciary Committee began on September 9, 1981.
 It was the first televised confirmation hearing for a Supreme Court justice.
 The confirmation hearing lasted three days and largely focused on the issue of abortion.
 When asked, O'Connor refused to telegraph her views on abortion, and she was careful not to leave the impression that she supported abortion rights.
 The Judiciary Committee approved O'Connor with seventeen votes in favor and one vote of present.

 On September 21, O'Connor was confirmed by the U.S. Senate with a vote of 99–0.
-Only Senator Max Baucus of Montana was absent from the vote, and he sent O'Connor a copy of A River Runs Through It by way of apology.
-In her first year on the Court she received over 60,000 letters from the public, more than any other justice in history.
+Only Senator Max Baucus of Montana was absent from the vote.
+He sent O'Connor a copy of A River Runs Through It by way of apology.
+In her first year on the Court, she received over 60,000 letters from the public, more than any other justice in history.

 Tenure

-O'Connor has said she felt a responsibility to demonstrate women could do the job of justice.
-She faced some practical concerns, including the lack of a woman's restroom near the Courtroom.
+O'Connor said she felt a responsibility to demonstrate women could do the job of justice.
+She faced some practical concerns, including the lack of a women's restroom near the Courtroom.

-Two years after O'Connor joined the Court, The New York Times published an editorial which mentioned the "nine men" of the "SCOTUS", or Supreme Court of the United States.
-O'Connor responded with a letter to the editor reminding the Times that the Court was no longer composed of nine men and referred to herself as FWOTSC (First Woman On The Supreme Court).
+Two years after O'Connor joined the Court, The New York Times published an editorial that mentioned the "nine men" of the "SCOTUS", or Supreme Court of the United States.
+O'Connor responded with a letter to the editor reminding the Times that the Court was no longer composed of nine men and referred to herself as FWOTSC (First Woman on the Supreme Court).

 O'Connor was a proponent of collegiality among justices on the court, often insisting that the justices eat lunch together.

 In 1993, Ruth Bader Ginsburg became the second female Supreme Court justice.
-O'Connor said she felt relief from the media clamor when she was no longer the only woman on the Court.
+O'Connor said that she felt relief from the media clamor when she no longer was the only woman on the Court.
 In May 2010, O'Connor warned female Supreme Court nominee Elena Kagan about the "unpleasant" process of confirmation hearings.